Lumbar & Multilevel Spinal Fusion Surgery

 Each level of the spine consists of the disc in front and two facets (joints) in the back.
 These structures work together to define a motion segment.
 When performing a fusion, for example L4 to L5, this is considered a one level fusion.

 Commonly, most spinal fusions involve fusion of one or two levels.
 Motion tends to preserved in patients who will not notice much loss of motion in bending.
-Fusion rates are generally greater the 90% in nonsmokers and healthy individuals.
-Risk for poor outcome increases with smokers, diabetics, obesity, and immune-comprised individuals (rheumatoid arthritis, steroid usage, renal failure).
+Fusion rates are generally greater by 90% for nonsmokers and healthy individuals; risk for poor outcomem however, increases with smokers, diabetics, obesity, and immune-comprised individuals (rheumatoid arthritis, steroid usage, renal failure).

-More than 2 level fusions are indicated in patients with:
+More than 2 level spinal fusions are indicated in patients with:

 Types of Fusions

-Posterior Lumbar Interbody Fusion (PLIF/TLIF) – Surgery is performed through the back and involves screws to stabilize the spine followed by cages (devices filled with bone) to stabilize the front of the spine.
+Posterior Lumbar Interbody Fusion (PLIF/TLIF) – Spinal fusion surgery is performed through the back and involves screws to stabilize the spine followed by cages (devices filled with bone) to stabilize the front of the spine.

 Anterior Lumbar Interbody Fusion (ALIF) – done from the front and involves removing the entire disc and inserting cages filled with bone into the space.